-The following section of MD&A compares the results of operations for each of the two fiscal periods ended March 31, 2009 and March 31, 2008 and should be read in conjunction with the accompanying Consolidated Financial Statements and the accompanying Notes to Consolidated Financial Statements included in Part I, Item 1 of this report.
+The following section of MD&A compares the results of operations for each of the two fiscal periods ended June 30, 2009 and June 30, 2008 and should be read in conjunction with the accompanying Consolidated Financial Statements and the accompanying Notes to Consolidated Financial Statements included in Part I, Item 1 of this report.

 As a result of the acquisitions of Northern Utilities and Granite State on December 1, 2008, consolidated results for the Company in the current period may not be directly comparable to prior period results until such time as the acquisitions are fully reflected in both reporting periods.
-In particular, the Company expects that consolidated results of operations in future reporting periods will reflect to a greater degree the seasonal nature of natural gas sales.
-Specifically, the Company expects consolidated results of operations will be positively affected during the first and fourth quarters, and negatively affected during the second and third quarters of future reporting years.
+In particular, the Company expects that consolidated results of operations in current and future reporting periods will reflect to a greater degree the seasonal nature of the natural gas business.
+Specifically, the Company expects consolidated results of operations will be positively affected during the first and fourth quarters, and negatively affected during the second and third quarters of current and future reporting years.